 So, avoid getting into any trouble by checking your debt amount and if you are being sued or given a court date, show up!

 If you don’t, you may end up losing by default, and have a warrant against your name.

 Can the Statute of Limitations on debt affect your credit score?

-Yes, your credit score can be affected even if the SOL on a debt is no longer valid.
+Yes, your credit score can be affected even if the SOL in debt is no longer valid.
 Any debt you owe will appear on your credit report.
 If you can’t make payments, those debts can stay on your credit reports for as long as 7 years, impacting your credit score negatively.
-As a result, it can be quite taxing while obtaining a new credit card, home loan, or to take a car on lease, and if isn’t approved, then the interest rates could be high on your future loans.
+As a result, it can be quite taxing while obtaining a new credit card, home loan, or to take a car on a lease, and if isn’t approved, then the interest rates could be high on your future loans.